-Integrated care requires, as a foundational capability, sharing of health information and care plans across diverse care teams that leads progressively to systems for enabling continuous collaboration, measuring and managing outcomes, and enabling citizens to take a more active role in their care.
+Integrated care requires, as a foundational capability, sharing of health information and care plans across diverse care teams that lead progressively to systems for enabling continuous collaboration, measuring and managing outcomes, and enabling citizens to take a more active role in their care.
 This means building on existing eHealth services, connecting them in new ways to support integration, and augmenting them with new capabilities, such as enhanced security and mobility.

 - Essential components to enable information-sharing, based on secure and trusted services.